Hakan Fidan

-Hakan Fidan (born on 17 July 1968) is a Turkish politician currently serving as the Minister of Foreign Affairs since June 2023.
+Hakan Fidan (born 17 July 1968) is a Turkish politician serving as the Minister of Foreign Affairs since June 2023.
 He was previously the director of the National Intelligence Organization (MİT) from March 2010 until June 2023.

-Fidan is seen as a possible successor to Recep Tayyip Erdoğan as the leader of the Justice and Development Party (AKP) and the President of Turkey.
+Fidan is seen as a possible successor to Recep Tayyip Erdoğan as the leader of the Justice and Development Party (AKP) and President of Turkey.

 Early life and education

-Fidan was born to a Kurdish father from Van province and a Turkish mother from Denizli.
+Fidan was born in the Hamamönü quarter of Ankara in 1968 to a Kurdish father from Van province and a Turkish mother from Denizli.
 His father belongs to the Kurdish Hesenan tribe, whose head in 2023 claimed Hakan Fidan spoke Kurdish.
-He earned a degree in management and political science from the University of Maryland Global Campus and later completed his master's and doctorate at Bilkent University.
+He earned a degree in management and political science from the University of Maryland Global Campus and later completed his master's and doctorate at Bilkent University, with his 2006 PhD dissertation titled Diplomacy in the Information Age: The Use of Information Technologies in Verifying Treaties, a 319-page study analyzing the impact of the information revolution and digital tools on verifying international agreements.

 Military and early career

 From 1986 to 2001, he served as a non-commissioned officer in the Turkish Land Forces and was part of the NATO-unit Allied Rapid Reaction Corps in Germany.
 Fidan directed the Turkish Cooperation and Coordination Agency (TIKA) from 2003 to 2007, focusing on development projects in Turkic and African countries.
 He also served as an assistant secretary in the prime ministry and as a security advisor for Recep Tayyip Erdoğan.
 Internationally, he held board positions at the International Atomic Energy Agency (IAEA) and the United Nations Industrial Development Organization (UNIDO).